tslenter/RSX-RSC/README.md

 c.
 RSX is only supported on Ubuntu 18.04.2 or higher and Debian 10.x or higher

 ### 6.2 Local user management
-rsuser is the command to add or remove users for Remote Syslog X/C.
+The "rsuser" command is used to add or remove users from Remote Syslog X/C.

 Add a user without cli access:
 ```bash